Diploma in Therapeutic Counselling

 - DBS check if needed

 - Individual personal therapy.
 Applicants will need to show evidence of having engaged in up to ten sessions of personal therapy within the twelve months prior to the course start date.
-Additionally, they will have completed a minimum of twenty sessions before beginning counselling practice at the end of year 1.
+Additionally, they will have completed a minimum of twenty sessions throughout the course.
 We strongly encourage students to be in ongoing therapy throughout the programme.